ArcheryPineapple/ArcheryTracker/docs/README.md

 # Archery Tracker
 This is my CS50 final project.
+Below is video demonstrating the main features.
+More details about the features can be found further down.

 [![Youtube video of app in action](https://img.youtube.com/vi/uMfNU6CgHgQ/0.jpg)](https://youtu.be/uMfNU6CgHgQ)